jbloomlab/ZIKV_DMS_with_EvansLab/README.md

    - Genome region: E
    - Isolation source: any
    - Collapse identical sequences: checked ("Note: All groups of identical sequences in the dataset will be represented by the oldest sequence in the group.")
    - Added the E region of our WT sequence for [MR766](https://www.ncbi.nlm.nih.gov/nuccore/KX830961) as the reference sequence and used [`phydms_prepalignment`](http://jbloomlab.github.io/phydms/phydms_prepalignment.html) to trim the alignment and remove any sequences that are redundant or incomplete.
-A number of sequences appeared to be derived from an experiment and were removed manually.
+A number of sequences appeared to be derived from an experiment or otherwise spurious and were removed manually.